 We're starting with Sorachi Ace from Brooklyn for me it's a great food beer.

-Whitney: It's kind of like like the Sauvignon Blanc of beers.
+Whitney: It's kind of like the Sauvignon Blanc of beers.

 We had to shake it up a little bit with an Anchor Steam Porter a lot of vanilla something luxe flavor so with the burrata alone.

-Whitney: And there's a fruitiness to it too, like in the way the coffee can have these kind of brighter notes to it.
+Whitney: And there's a fruitiness to it too, like in the way the coffee can have this kind of brighter note to it.

 Sarah: Let's dig in.